-A total of 149 articles were included in the meta-analysis.
-Codes are published on Zenodo (Ghazian and Lortie, 2021) and data are published on KNB (Ghazian and Lortie 2021).
+A total of 149 articles were included in the meta-analysis comprising Y sites and Z total number of species.
+The supporting R scripts are published on Zenodo (Ghazian and Lortie, 2021), and data are published on KNB (Ghazian and Lortie 2021).
 The most common ecosystems for the studies were deciduous (25 studies) and tropical (38 studies).
 Observed vertebrates were small and large mammals, birds, and reptiles.
-Net abundance detection rate estimates resulted in an asymmetric funnel plot suggesting systematic differences between the studies, which was confirmed by significant heterogeneity between the groups (Q = 4263163912.70, p<0.0001).
-Ecosystem was a significant moderator in the model (F = 4.8830, p = 0.0003, df = 6).
-Net abundance detection rates were only significantly positive in grassland and mixed systems (Figure 1 and Table 1) A similar random-effect model for the net richness detection rate also showed significant heterogeneity between groups (Q = 1381336897.42, p<0.0001).
+Net abundance detection rate estimates resulted in an asymmetric funnel plot suggesting systematic differences between the studies (appendix to show funnel), and there was significant heterogeneity between the groups (Q = 4263163912.70 - this number seems way off - can you check math or redo, p<0.0001).
+Ecosystem was a significant moderator in the model for abundance?
+Or for richness rates?
+(F = 4.8830, p = 0.0003, df = 6).
+Net abundance detection rates were only significantly positive in grassland and mixed systems (Figure 1 and Table 1) - revise Abstract then - you say particularly.
+But it was only these two… A similar random-effect model for the net richness detection rate also showed significant heterogeneity between groups (Q = 1381336897.42 same.., p<0.0001).
 Ecosystem as a moderator was also significant (F = 14.79, p<0.0001, df = 6), and the net richness detection estimates were significantly positive in all ecosystems (Figure 1, Table 1), except in desert and coniferous forest.
 Regression analysis for abundance per camera regressed against the total number of days resulted in significant heterogeneity between groups (Figure 2, Q = 172482.25, p<0.0001, R2 = 0.00%).
 The same analysis for richness per cameras (Figure 2) also showed significantly positive heterogeneity (Q = 151603.35, p<0.0001, R2 = 0.73%).
-However, the total number of days was not shown to be a significant moderator; hence, there was no relationship between the duration of the study and abundance per camera nor richness per camera.
+There was no effect of the duration of the study (i.e. n days) on abundance nor richness per camera deployed (stats).

+Results could use one more edit - go for it.
+Just make is super clear..

 Discussion

-The importance of effective wildlife detection and estimating biodiversity is fundamental to community assessment of resident fauna and ultimately the management, conservation, and restoration of ecosystems globally.
-The hypothesis that increasing sampling effort was supported in most ecosystems, suggesting that deploying more camera traps, but not necessarily for more days, is an effective ecological tool to estimate the relative abundance and local species richness for a variety of vertebrate species.
-In particular, our study showed camera traps are a great tool to estimate the net richness of the local mammal, bird, and reptile population in almost all ecosystems and their net abundance in mixed systems and grasslands.
-Hence, this synthesis demonstrated strong support for careful consideration of parameters such as the number of cameras and the duration of study to obtain accurate population estimates that are a precise representation of the real-life biodiversity for a given region.
+The importance of effective wildlife detection and estimating biodiversity is fundamental to community assembly of resident fauna and ultimately the management, conservation, and restoration of most ecosystems globally.
+The hypothesis that increasing sampling effort was supported in most ecosystems for number of cameras but not number of days.
+Deploying more camera traps, but not necessarily for more days, is likely the most effective ecological tool to estimate the relative abundance and local species richness for a variety of vertebrate species at least in grasslands and mixed ecosystems.
+Ecosystem was relevant and some systems clearly require additional study or different experimental design considerations to promote more effective and positive effect size measures for abundance and richness.
+Better implications.. — this evidence suggests that… at the minimum??
+One should balance number of cameras versus number of days for some ecosystems and frame??
+Quantitative expectations based on the returns published in similar studies or summarized in this synthesis.